miraland-labs/solarti-program-library/account-compression/README.md

 ## Rust Packages

-* `spl-account-compression`: SDK for interacting with account compression program
+* `solarti-account-compression`: SDK for interacting with account compression program
-* `spl-noop`: SDK for interacting with no op program, primarily for circumventing log truncation
+* `solarti-noop`: SDK for interacting with no op program, primarily for circumventing log truncation
-* `spl-concurrent-merkle-tree`: SDK for creating SPL ConcurrentMerkleTrees
+* `solarti-concurrent-merkle-tree`: SDK for creating SPL ConcurrentMerkleTrees

 ## Typescript SDK

-`@solana/spl-account-compression` is generated using Metaplex Foundation's [Solita](https://github.com/metaplex-foundation/solita/).
+`@solarti/solarti-account-compression` is generated using Metaplex Foundation's [Solita](https://github.com/metaplex-foundation/solita/).

 ## Testing and Development